vertexcat/vertexcat.github.io/about/index.md

 Hello!
 I'm an illustrator and 3D artist based in Seattle.
 My work combines 3D models I create with other visual areas like graphic design, illustration, or comics.

 Clients I've worked with have ranged from individuals and small businesses to museums, universities, and professional associations.
 I am available for freelance work so please don't hesitate to get in touch if you're interested in working together on a current or future project!

+**My work has been/will be available at**:

+Short Run Comix and Arts Festival (Seattle) 2015, 2016<br />
+San Francisco Zine Fest 2016<br />
+*International Art of Zines* group show, Anno Domini Gallery (San Jose) 2016<br />

+#Contact

 Email: <script type="text/javascript">
             //<![CDATA[